 Why Choose an Integrated Master’s?

-Our Foundation programme leading to Health Sciences enables seamless progression onto a range of integrated Master’s degrees at Robert Gordon University.
+Our Foundation course leading to Health Sciences enables seamless progression onto a range of integrated Master’s degrees at Robert Gordon University.
 Here we explain what an integrated Master’s is and the associated benefits.

 The four integrated Master’s degrees are designed to enhance the depth and breadth of your knowledge and skills in the following areas:

-These Master’s degrees are enhanced versions of well-established programmes and are approved by the following professional bodies:
+These Master’s degrees are enhanced versions of well-established courses and are approved by the following professional bodies:

 The courses are also approved by the Health and Care Professions Council (HCPC).